kkristene3/Kramelix/README.md

 ### Microphone Setup on Emulator

-To record audio through Android Studio emulator devices, ensure that the following is setup:
+To record audio through Android Studio emulator devices, ensure that the following is set up:

 **Step 1:**